 The Town Council continues to deliver on actions within its own climate action plan.
-The Town Council renewed its contract with Good Energy the provider of 100% green an ethical energy supplies and has initiated the remote control of heating systems throughout the Town Hall to accurately control the heating systems for events.
+The Town Council has renewed its contract with a new provider of 100% green an ethical energy supplies Ecotricity and improved the efficiency the remote control of heating systems throughout the Town Hall to accurately control the heating systems for events.

-Additionally, the Town Council

-has replaced a considerable number of the theatrical stage lights to LED units to further reduce energy consumption.
+Additionally, the Town Council has replaced more of its theatrical stage lights to LED units to further reduce energy consumption.

-However, the Town Council recognises that there is still work to be done in terms of community engagement to drive forward significant change in the volumes of greenhouse gasses generated within the community and to support the identification of alternative methods of energy production.
+However, there is a continued need for the Town Council to work with the community to drive forward significant change in the volumes of greenhouse gasses generated within the community and to support the identification of alternative methods of energy production.